Bulbophyllum lasiochilum E.C.Parish & Rchb.f., Trans. Linn. Soc. London 30: 153 (1874).

 In my view, these kind of things never get old, another picture is, however, welcome…

 Pollination can be ferocious : 13 posts by 6 authors.
-3 images.
+No images seen now.

 Please find some pics shwing pollinators on an Orchid called Bulbophyllum lasiochilum.
 I have shared few of these pics earlier too, but this time there are two extra images.